jspspemu/jspspemu/README.md

 ========

 A PSP emulator made using javascript (actually typescript).
 It will work with any modern browser.

-Though the first version work only works with Chrome (desktop and android).
+Lastest version works on:
+* Google Chrome 33
+* Firefox 29
+* Internet Explorer 11
+* Opera 20

 You can view the current version here: http://soywiz.github.io/jspspemu/2014-03-24/#samples/ortho.elf